-This course will focus on the basic assignment of procedure codes from the International Classification of Diseases (ICD), Clinical Modification coding system.
-Emphasis is placed on accurate code selection and following Official Coding Guidelines and coding conventions for medical documentation and reimbursement.
+This course will focus on the basic assignment of procedure codes from the International Classification of Diseases, 10th Revision, Procedural Coding System (ICD-10-PCS).
+Emphasis is placed on accurate code selection following official coding guidelines and coding conventions for medical documentation and reimbursement.